-Thanksgiving, who??
-It’s basically December, which means that the final countdown to Christmas starts now!
+Hallmark holiday movies deserve to be celebrated year round.
+Am I the only one who has a countdown to Christmas no matter what month it is?
 Every year, my holiday tradition involves grabbing my favorite blanket and leaving the hot chocolate to simmer on the stove while I prepare to watch Hallmark holiday movie number five, six, seven.

-It doesn’t matter that I’ve probably seen this exact plot play out with the same type of characters (but different actors), in another small town.
+It doesn’t matter that I’ve probably seen a similar plot play out with different characters, in another small town.
 I’m 100% invested and ready to be hit with holiday spirit.

 The best part about watching Hallmark holiday movies is always the female lead’s gorgeous, Instagram worthy closet.
 From the sleek workwear to the laid back, trendy sweaters, every outfit looks so easy to copy.

-My favorite Hallmark holiday movie of all time, “Mingle All the Way“, may not follow their prize plot formula, but it also doesn’t skimp out on the wardrobe.
-Jen Lilley, whose instagram is filled with the perfect balance of stunning magazine shoots and sweet snapshots of her family life, brings life to the boring, monotone work look we’re so used to seeing.
+My favorite Hallmark holiday movie of all time, “Mingle All the Way“, does not follow their prize plot formula (which makes it even better!), but it also doesn’t skimp out on the wardrobe.
+Singer and actress Jen Lilley—whose instagram is filled with a balance of raising awareness for issues she feels strongly about including homelessness and hunger, stunning magazine shoots, and sweet snapshots of her family life—brings life to the boring, monotone work look we’re so used to seeing.

 But don’t just stop at binge-watching Hallmark’s TV schedule.
 Here’s how you can bring holiday cheer from your favorite movies to your closet.